kwalczak80/Clonmel-Hiking-Club/README.md

   <li><strong>Upcoming events</strong></li>
 <ul>
 <li>
- The content of this section allows club members to find information about upcoming hiking trips
+ The content of this section allows club members or just visitors to find information about upcoming hiking trips,
 </li>
 <li>
-Information in this section is uploaded in advance to make sure that users can plan their hiking trip accordingly
+Information in this section is uploaded in advance to make sure that people can plan their hiking trip accordingly,
 </li>
 <li>
-Interactive map allows users to check where hikng hiking trip will start
+Interactive map allows users to check where the hikng hiking trip will start.
 </li>
 </ul>
 </ul>